roylee0704/gron/README.md

 ```

 ### Or register your own job func
-You may register `Funcs` to be executed on a given schedule.
+Caller may register `Funcs` to be executed on a given schedule.
 Gron will run them in their own goroutines, asynchronously.

 ```go
 c := gron.New()